-Of the 27 tribal-class destroyers that were built for the American, Canadian, and Australian navies during the Second World War, HMCS Haida boasts one of the most colourful and decorated histories.
+Of the 27 tribal-class destroyers that were built for the British, Canadian, and Australian navies during the Second World War, HMCS Haida boasts one of the most colourful and decorated histories.
 Interestingly, she is also the only destroyer from the Second World War to have survived to this day.
 While the rest were destroyed during combat or scrapped for parts, Haida remains on display as a National Historic Site in Hamilton Harbour, Hamilton, Ontario.

 Haida was commissioned in August 1943 at Newcastle-on-Tyne, United Kingdom.
 She was commissioned for the Royal Canadian Navy (RCN) and staffed by Canadian sailors.
 Shortly after her commissioning, she was assigned to a combined RCN and Royal Navy (RN; British) fleet responsible for escorting supply convoys in the Arctic.
 Within her first few months, Haida completed two convoy escort missions to North Russia as part of The Murmansk Run.
 The Murmansk Run was a dangerous route that took the allies, including the Canadian Merchant Navy and the Royal Canadian Navy, through Arctic waters to deliver war supplies to the Soviet Union.
 In the frigid waters, ice formed on the outside of the ships and navy personnel had to move quickly to scrape the ice off, preventing their ship from capsizing.
 In addition to the weather, these waters were teeming with Nazi submarines waiting to strike.